For more than 130 years, this beloved resort has been drawing guests to the North Shore.

 We fetched a beer from the pub, walking past the glass-enclosed polar bear bagged by C.A.A. and Anna's son George Sr. on a trip to Alaska and admiring photos of George Jr.'s daughter Cindy, a world-class skier who won a bronze at the 1976 Olympics and several World Cup races.

 Then we sank into overstuffed leather chairs before the fire and drank our beers.
 And I thought: This is the best place in Minnesota.

-Many have tried, but there's still no place better.
 No amount of money nor all the interior designers in the world can replicate the patina of well-used pine and polished leather and the easygoing atmosphere.